-The overdetermined type or record instance \mathbf{R} in connector instance \mathbf{A} is a potential root node in a virtual connection graph with priority \mathbf{p} ($p \geq 0$).
-If no second argument is provided, the priority is zero. \mathbf{p} shall be a parameter expression of type Integer.
+The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority p ($p \ge 0$).
+If no second argument is provided, the priority is zero. p shall be a parameter expression of type Integer.
 In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root.